GMOD/jbrowse-components/packages/website/docs/developer_guide.md

 # Developer guide

-We will introduce JBrowse 2 from the developers point of view
+We will introduce JBrowse 2 from the developers point of view.
+We'll look at the core concepts, and then review how to create custom data adapter types